 Take a walk through the desert where you can get up close to the Pinnacles.
 Make sure to stop at the lookout where you’ll find a fantastic panoramic view over the desert with the Indian Ocean as the backdrop.
 Another option is to drive the loop that runs through the Pinnacles, with plenty of spots to pull over.

-Before you leave the national park, make sure to visit the Pinnacles Desert Discovery Centre.
+Before you leave the national park, make sure to visit the Pinnacles Desert Discovery Centre to learn more about these unique Australian landmarks.
 You’ll find informative displays explaining the formation process of the Pinnacles as well as facts about the wildlife in the area.
 Visiting the Pinnacles makes a perfect day trip from Perth but can also be easily included on a road trip along the west coast.

 Contributed by Ann Kelly from The Road Is Life